Space

 What causes halos?

-We get many messages throughout each year from people who’ve just spotted a large ring or circle of light around the sun or moon.
-Scientists call them 22-degree halos.
-They bear this name because the radius of the circle around the sun or moon is approximately 22 degrees.
+Have you ever looked up and spotted a large ring of light around the sun or moon?
+Scientists refer to these as 22-degree halos.
+They got that name because the radius of the circle is always approximately 22 degrees.

 There’s an old weather saying: ring around the moon means rain soon.
 There’s truth to this saying, because high cirrus clouds often come before a storm.
 Notice in these photos that the sky looks fairly clear.
 After all, you can see the sun or moon.
 And yet halos are a sign of high, thin cirrus clouds drifting 20,000 feet (6 km) or more above our heads.